pyplan/pyplan-docs/docs/user-guide/security-options.md

 - If an item is added to the allowed list, it is removed from the denied list.
 - If an item is added to the denied list, it is removed from the allowed list.

+File Manager folders are matched **by name**, so a rule on a folder reaches every folder called the same way in the company.
+We can single out specific folders with [exempt paths](#exempt-paths-on-folder-rules).

 ### What you can control

 For each department you can manage access to: